 Currently, cotton is one of the most environmentally expensive steps in the production of jeans.
 This is true even when you use organic cotton.
 Therefore, further reducing or eliminating our dependency on this raw material could have a significant positive impact.
 MUD Jeans is currently working on a project called the Road to 100.
-In collaboration with Circle Economy, Saxion University, and Recover, the objective is to create a pair of jeans that is 100% made from postconsumer recycled cotton.
-Through this project we aim to tackle the short fiber issue: standard mechanical recycling blends recycled cotton into yarn that is used to make new jeans, but the cotton is shredded in such a way that the resulting fibers are too short.
-We are resolving this by mixing two recycling techniques molecular and mechanical.
+In collaboration with Circle Economy, Saxion University, and Recover, the objective is to create a pair of jeans that is 100% made from post-consumer recycled cotton.
+Through this project, we aim to tackle the short fiber issue: standard mechanical recycling blends recycled cotton into yarn that is used to make new jeans, but the cotton is shredded in such a way that the resulting fibers are too short.
+We are resolving this by mixing two recycling techniques: molecular and mechanical.
 Through this combination, we aim to maintain the look and feel of jeans while eliminating the use of virgin organic cotton entirely.

 Martin Höfeler, CEO, ARMEDANGELS

-We all love our denims, but denim is a dirty businesso harmful chemicals are used to treat our denims.
-We use modern techniques such as aser or zone treatment.
-You will hardly spot a difference to conventional bleaching, except that we use 85% chemicals.
+We all love our denims, but denim is a dirty business.
+With us, no harmful chemicals are used to treat our denims.
+We use modern techniques such as laser or ozone treatment.
+You will hardly spot a difference to conventional bleaching, except that we use 85% fewer chemicals.
 And for the rest, we make sure it meets the GOTS criteria.
 A few more nice figures: laser saves 62% energy and 67% water.
-With our detox denim we are taking a big step forward towards a more sustainable fashion industry.
+With our ‘detox denim’, we are taking a big step forward towards a more sustainable fashion industry.

 Uwe Kippschnieder, Denim Developer, CLOSED